GEORGE JAMES SHEPHARD 1897–1918

 Age 4 living in Barnstone with father George, a steam crane driver, mother Mary, brothers Ernest 15 an agricultural labourer, Thomas 12 and sisters Getrude and Florrie 14, Mabel 9 and Kate 6, and a boarder Walter Hemsley.
 George James’ name is recorded as Jim.

-Age 14, living in Barnstone with mother Mary, a widow, brothers Ernest 15 and Thomas 22.
-He is employed as a shoemaker’s errand boy.
+Age 14, a shoemaker’s errand boy, living in Barnstone with mother Mary, a widow, brothers Ernest 15 and Thomas 22.
+He is employed as.
 George James’ name is recorded as James Shephard on the census form.
-His sister Gertrude is living there too, with her son Dennis George.
-Gertrude is married to William Kettleband, who also served in WWI.
+His sister Gertrude was also living there, with her son Dennis George.
+Gertrude was married to William Kettleband, who also served in WWI.

 Service Number: 33575 (East Lancs.), 60520 (RSF)

 Military Unit: 13th Battalion East Lancashire Regiment, 119th Brigade, 40th Division.
 Transferred from Royal Scots Fusiliers

 Son of Mrs Mary Ann Shephard, Water Lane, Radcliffe on Trent